-The Dolphin Research Center in the Florida Keys is a non-profit organization dedicated to teaching and caring for dolphins and marine life in general and their environments.
+The Dolphin Research Center in the Florida Keys is a non-profit organization dedicated to teaching and caring for dolphins and marine life in general and

 One of their highlights is the number of programs they offer where you can interact with these beautiful mammals.

 The DRC is located in Grassy Key, just between Islamorada and Marathon, about a two-and-a-half hour drive from Miami.
 Not

 exactly around the corner but definitely worth the drive!
 There are much closer places but we came here upon recommendation of some friends, and we're glad we did!

 The facilities are compact and beautfifully laid out with docks and platforms criss-crossing and surrounding the areas where the dolphins are and where most of the interaction and

 When we arrived, we first took a walk around the park.
 The research center is open to visitors whether participating in a dolphin swim or just

 taking a look around.
 In fact, this is a beautiful park to spend a few hours, there might be some research going on, some training sessions

 being conducted and definitely lots of dolphins simply playing in their lagoons and entertaining the guests...